-Date: January 28, 2021
+Date: February 25, 2021

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the years ended September 30, 2020 and 2019.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three months ended December 31, 2020 and 2019.
 The MD&A should be read in conjunction with the audited consolidated financial statements as at and for the years ended September 30, 2020 and 2019.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.